fikovnik/ShiftIt/README.md

 ##### ShiftIt wants accessibility access on my Mac but my system preferences don't match the instruction, why?

 For instructions on accessibility in Mac OS X 10.9.x, see [this comment](https://github.com/fikovnik/ShiftIt/issues/110#issuecomment-20834932).
-For instructions on accessibility in Mac OS X 10.9.x, see [this comment](https://github.com/fikovnik/ShiftIt/issues/110#issuecomment-20834932).

 ##### How to repairing Accessibility API permissions?